JohnSpahr/SchoolPortal/README.md

 A simple program that arranges helpful websites for schools in a user-friendly fashion.
 Additional features include an intuitive to-do list, a simple news feed, and more!

 ### What is SchoolPortal?
-This is a program I wrote for my school a while back.
+This is a program I wrote for my old school a while back.
 Since then, I have abandoned the project.
 It is finished, but was never used by the corporation.

 ### Who can use it?
 Feel free to use the School Portal however you would like.
 I don't care what you do with it, as long as you credit me.
 (John Spahr)